-"Universal Pre-K is not only the smart thing to do, it's the right thing to do.
+"Increasing access to high-quality Pre-K is not only the smart thing to do, it's the right thing to do.
 Raising lifetime wages (and thereby tax revenues) and reducing the likelihood that children will drop out of school, get involved in crime and become a burden on the justice system more than make up for the costs of early education."